Image Fusion

 Add Results to Map Window

-This parameter is available only when the function is launched from the Imagery tab -> DOM Data Production group -> Image Fusion.
+This parameter is only available when the function is launched from the Satellite Image Processing Tab->DOM Data Production Group->Image Fusion.

-Checked by default, meaning the result data will be added to the map window for display after successful execution.
+Checked by default, meaning the result data will be added to the map window for display upon successful function execution.

 Boolean

-Create Image Pyramid Checked by default.
-Builds pyramids for the image data based on the specified resampling method to improve image zoom display rendering and performance.
-Boolean
+Checked by default.
+Builds pyramids for the image data according to the specified resampling method to improve image zoom display rendering and performance.

-Resampling Method Available after checking Create Image Pyramid.
+Available after checking Create an Image Pyramid.
 The default is Average.
-For more method details, refer to Resampling Method.
-PyramidResampleType
+For more information on methods, please refer to Resampling Method.

-Asynchronously Create Statistics During image browsing, the layer will be stretched based on statistical information.
-If the image lacks statistical information, it will be displayed using the default stretch method, and 8-bit data will not be stretched.
+During image browsing, the layer will be stretched based on statistical information.
+If the image lacks statistical information, it will be displayed using the default stretch method, and 8-bit data will not be stretched for display.
 Checked by default, meaning statistics will be created for the image in the background without affecting workflow execution.
-If unchecked, statistics will be created during tool execution, which may take additional time.
-Boolean
+If unchecked, statistics are created while executing this tool, which may consume time.

 Output Result

-• Outputs image data combining features of panchromatic and multispectral images to a local folder.
+• Outputs image data combining features of panchromatic and multispectral images to the local folder.

 • Automatically creates an image fusion mosaic dataset in the OrthoData data source based on the output image data.